beau-haldane/full-stack-open/README.md

 Issue 2) In /services/notes.js, in the create function, I was returning 'response' only instead of 'response.data'

 Now finished the walkthroughs for 5b, about to start exercise 5.5

+**Tuesday August 30**

+Took a break from course content to work on my portfolio today.
+Digging through some old react projects from this course and looking ahead to see which projects I'll be wrapping up soon.

+I'm going to include the Countries app as it takes data from external APIs.
+I've designed a nice UI in Figma and now I'm attempting to learn how to style the app.

+It looks like the Blogs app will be wrapping up at the end of part 7 and a bunch of awesome features will be added by that time, which will make for a nice portfolio piece!
+Perhaps once that's done I'll attempt to make my recipe app

+**Wednesday August 31**

+Beginning the process of styling the Countries app to match my UI Design in Figma.